-- Product sales revenues.
-We derive product sales revenues primarily through selling the products that we purchase from our brand partners and/or their authorized distributors to consumers under the distribution model. - Services revenues.
+Product sales revenues.
+We derive product sales revenues primarily through selling the products that we purchase from our brand partners and/or their authorized distributors to consumers under the distribution model.

+• Services revenues.
 We derive services revenues primarily through charging brand partners and other customers fees under the service fee model and consignment model.

-In 2020, 2021 and 2022, net revenues from product sales accounted for 44.1%, 41.2% and 31.5%, respectively, of our net revenues, and net revenues from service accounted for 55.9%, 58.8% and 68.5%, respectively, of our net revenues.
+In 2021, 2022 and 2023, net revenues from product sales accounted for 41.2%, 31.5% and 38.1%, respectively, of our net revenues, and net revenues from service accounted for 58.8%, 68.5% and 61.9%, respectively, of our net revenues.
 In light of the macro-uncertainties, our strategy for product sales and distribution model is to pursue high-quality growth with a clear focus on profitability and working capital efficiency.
-We optimized several brands partners for product sales in 2022, which resulted in our net revenues from product sales as a percentage of total net revenues declined from 41.2% in 2021 to 31.5% in 2022.
+In order to develop our brand management business line at the beginning of 2023, we acquired Gap Greater China.
+Gap Greater China primarily engages in retail business, resulting in incremental product sales in 2023.
+Consequently, our net revenues from product sales as a percentage of total net revenues increased from 31.5% in 2022 to 38.1% in 2023.
 Over time, we work with our brand partners under different combinations of business models to meet their evolving needs and sales objectives, as well as optimize our resource allocation.
 Accordingly, our revenue mix may vary over time.